The Dresden Files characters: Thomas Raith

 Description: Former salon owner and hairstylist, half-brother of Harry Dresden.

 Thomas Raith is introduced as a vampire of the White Court (an incubus) in Grave Peril.
-He possesses a perfect human physique, supernatural strength, speed, and healing ability; all drawn from a demonic hunger within him.
+He possesses a perfect human physique, an unaging body, supernatural strength, speed, and healing ability; all drawn from a demonic hunger within him.
 He appears in every book between Death Masks and Cold Days, and is the star of his own novelette, entitled Backup: A Story of the Dresden Files.
 He and Harry have the same mother.